CS 477: Advanced User Interfaces

 Course Stucture and Evaluation Methods

-Programs: A number of programming projects will be assigned to provide hands-on GUI design and evaluation experience.
-Students should expect to learn details of GUI programming on their own, i.e., little if any lecture will be spent "teaching programming" (that ended with CS136!).
-Although there are certainly an infinite number of languages and systems for GUI programming, we need to settle on one that (a) is widely available, free, and has high likelihood of being maximally useful to you in the real world, and (b) is maximally portable seeing as we all use different platforms.
-Thus, all programming for this course is to be done in Java using the SWING package.
 Unless explicitly stated otherwise in the problem write-up, programming assignments must be done individually.
 This means absolutely no sharing of code (program printouts or handwritten code) or electronic files between students.
 The only exception is when shared code is of a utility nature (e.g., a pretty-printer function) peripheral to the core assignment.
 In this case, the shared code must be clearly attributed to the author.
 The safest route is to check with me before incorporating foreign code in your work.
-Overview of programs:

 Class participation (and quizzes): This class is not some sort of docu-drama that you sit and take in passively.
-I do not view teaching as a uni-directional process by which I somehow fill the golden elixir of knowledge into the empty gourds of students.
-Interaction -- both with the instructor and with other students -- is crucial for understanding and integrating the ideas presented in lecture.
+Interaction -- both with the instructor and with other students -- is crucial for understanding and integrating the sometimes abstract ideas presented in lecture.
 To emphasize this, a significant number of points are set aside to reward students who take an active role in the class.
-I may also utilize some of the participation points to credit the occassional pop-quiz.
+I may also utilize some of the participation points to credit the occassional quizzes on the reading material.

 Final Exam: Final Project Presentations.
 During final exam period in the regular classroom